Dear Interlock Metal Roofing Review - East Hartford, CT (3 Years, Installed 2005)

 East Hartford, CT

-I have had your roof for 3 years now.
+Dear Interlock, I have had your roof for 3 years now.
 My wife and I have noticed that our house is warmer in the winter and cooler in the summer.
 It also has increased the value of my house.
+Noticed a decease in heating bills too.

-Local Interlock Metal Roofing Company Near East Hartford
+Local Interlock Roofing Company Near East Hartford

-Interlock Metal Roofing - New England
+Interlock Metal Roofing (New England) Inc.

-Interlock Metal Roofing – New England is the official and exclusive installer of the Interlock® Lifetime Roofing System across the Northeast.
+Interlock Metal Roofing (New England) Inc. is the official and exclusive installer of the Interlock® Lifetime Roofing System across the Northeast.
 Headquartered in Walpole, Massachusetts, our team has been trusted by New England homeowners since 1999 to deliver premium, worry-free metal roofs built for coastal salt air, heavy snow loads, ice dams, and rapid freeze-thaw cycles.
 We specialize in heavy-gauge aluminum (and solid copper) Interlock® roofing profiles that replicate the beauty of Slate, Cedar Shingle, Shake, Mediterranean Tile, and Standing Seam — all engineered to last a lifetime with low maintenance and exceptional energy efficiency.
 Every system is solar-compatible and backed by a Lifetime Limited Warranty, giving homeowners the last roof they’ll ever need.
 Serving Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, and Vermont, Interlock Metal Roofing – New England combines factory-trained installation with decades of local experience to protect and elevate homes throughout the region.
 Our promise is simple: Never Re-Roof Again.®

 Top 10 Metal Roofing FAQs for Homeowners in East Hartford